Pylons/pyramid/docs/narr/security.rst

 - A :term:`request` is generated when a user visits our application.

-- Based on the request, a :term:`context` is located.
-Exactly how a context is located depends whether you are using :term:`traversal` or :term:`URL dispatch`, but in either case, one is found.
-See :ref:`url_mapping_chapter` for more information.
+- Based on the request, a :term:`context` is located through :term:`context finding`.
+A context is located differently depending on whether the application uses :term:`traversal` or :term:`URL dispatch`, but a context is ultimately found in either case.
+See :ref:`urlmapping_chapter` for more information about context finding.

-- A :term:`view callable` is located using the the context as well as other attributes of the request.
+- A :term:`view callable` is located by :term:`view lookup` using the the context as well as other attributes of the request.

+- If an :term:`authentication policy` is in effect, it is passed the request; it returns some number of :term:`principal` identifiers.

-- If an :term:`authorization policy` is in effect and the :term:`view configuration` associated with the view callable that was found has a :term:`permission` associated with it, the authorization policy is passed the context: it will either allow or deny access.
+- If an :term:`authorization policy` is in effect and the :term:`view configuration` associated with the view callable that was found has a :term:`permission` associated with it, the authorization policy is passed the :term:`context`, some number of :term:`principal` identifiers returned by the authentication policy, and the :term:`permission` associated with the view; it will allow or deny access.

-- If access is allowed, the view callable is invoked.
+- If the authorization policy allows access, the view callable is invoked.

-- If access is denied, view callable is not invoked; instead the :term:`forbidden view` is invoked.
+- If the authorization policy denies access, the view callable is not invoked; instead the :term:`forbidden view` is invoked.

 Authorization is enabled by modifying your application to include a :term:`authentication policy` and :term:`authorization policy`.